lararjason/Riggade-Games/README.md

-on row 98 there is a randomizer funtion that decides the ods of the game (if you change the index then u change the ods ow winning)
+on row 98 there is a randomizer funtion that decides the ods of the game (if you change the index then u change the ods ow winning).
+This is all u need for the server!